Get E-Book

 });

 Backpressure needs special care because net.Socket is both a stream and a network endpoint.
-If you ignore false from write(), Node can buffer more data in memory.
+If you ignore false from write(), Node can keep buffering data in memory.
 If the peer stops reading, the kernel receive window can shrink and the local send path can stop making progress.
 Your JavaScript producer can outrun both the Node queue and the network.

-Small tests hide that.
+Small loopback tests hide this.
 Loopback is fast.
 Kernel buffers are generous.
-The process may finish before the pressure becomes visible.
-The same code can fall over against a slow client or a congested path.
+The process may finish before pressure becomes visible.
+The same code can fail badly against a slow client or a congested path.

 function send(socket, chunks) {